18 Moving and Packing Tips for Your Smoothest Move Yet

 3. Pack as far in advance as possible

-Ideally, you’ll know about a move (even if you’re not sure of the final destination) weeks or even months in advance.
-Start by packing off-season items and the items you won’t miss.
-When it’s time to pack everything up, many items will already be ready to go.
-In the stressful final weeks and days just before the move, you won’t be worried about not getting everything packed in time.
+Ideally, you'll know about a move (even if you're not sure of the final destination) weeks or even months in advance.
+Start by packing off-season items and the items you won't miss.
+If you're moving in summer, you can pack winter coats in advance—and likely books and other once-in-a-while items.
+When it's finally time to move, many items will already be ready to go, giving you less to stress about.

 4. Book early

-If you’re hiring moving services, renting supplies, or having services such as painters or cleaners work on the house, book early.
-Waiting to do so could mean paying a higher price or not being able to get a truck or movers at all, particularly if it’s peak moving season.
+If you're hiring moving services, renting supplies, or hiring professionals such as painters or cleaners to work on the house, book early.
+Waiting to do so could mean paying a higher price, or not being able to get a truck or movers at all, particularly if it's peak moving season.

 5. Schedule utilities for your new place